-Our major goal is to create multiculturally competent school counselors who understand the contextual influences on children’s development and learning, and who can intervene effectively in the complex systems that affect each child.
+Our major goal is to create multiculturally-competent school counselors who understand the contextual influences on children’s development and learning, and who can intervene effectively in the complex systems that affect each child.
 Our students learn to analyze, interpret, and intervene directly with students and with the various facets of a child’s life including peers, classrooms, families, communities, the school system, and local institutions.
-Our graduates are trained to implement Comprehensive Developmental Guidance Programs that are consistent with the American School Counselor Association’s (ASCA) National School Counseling Model and Standards.
+Our graduates are trained to implement school counseling programs that are consistent with the American School Counselor Association’s (ASCA) National Model for Comprehensive School Counseling Programs.

-Students in the School Counseling concentration (M.Ed.) must complete a minimum of 48 credit hours.
+All courses are held in person on the UMass campus unless otherwise specified by the course instructor.
+There is no option to complete the program online.
+Students in the School Counseling concentration (M.Ed./Ed.S.) must complete 63 credit hours.
 Students are required to take the following courses:

 |EDUC 570||Professional Orientation to School Counseling||3|

 |EDUC 605||Evidence-Based Counseling Practices in Schools||3|

 |EDUC 606||Interventions and Consultation with Families and Schools||3|